Bira/octopus-carnival/_drafts/hells-rebels-bestiary-01.md

 **Equipment**: Scale armor, mace, medium shield (DB 2), short bow, quiver with 12 arrows, manacles.
 Light Encumbrance.

+### Lemure

+The diabolist's equivalent to the necromancer's basic zombies, this putrid blob of flesh is pretty much mindless.
+It's similar to the zombie on DF: Monsters
+p.
+62, but it attacks with Sharp Claws for cutting damage and has a somewhat complicated DR value: 3 (8 against non-Holy attacks; 18 against acid or cold).

 ### Mephiry the Hellhound

 Hellhounds are statted up in DF: Monsters, but I'm making my own slightly beefier version based on that one, plus the Hound from DF5, and my guidelines from [this post][3].

+If you're starting out with a point total lower than 250 for the PCs, or if you want Mephiry to be less challenging, feel free to use the official hell hound stat block.

 **ST** 13; **DX** 14; **IQ** 6; **HT** 14;